Updated: Sep 15

 This affected every scout's perception of Justin, years later...tainting their brain with anything but football...

-Looking beyond the media noise and criticism Orgeron had been through himself, Coach O could foresee special qualities or ingrained intangibles within the Destrehan native.
+Looking beyond the media noise and criticism Coach Ed Orgeron had been through himself during his time at Ole Miss and Miami, Coach O could foresee special qualities or ingrained intangibles within the Destrehan native.
 Noticing a chance to grab a "Secret 5-Star", Coach Orgeron bucked the trend, discarded the bullshit and echoed Miles' Jefferson loyalty...committing to Justin first:

 "If he ever wants to come be a Tiger, if he can pass admissions, he'll always have a scholarship with us here," Coach O graciously offered Destrehan's Coach Robicheaux, understanding the unspoken loyalty between the Jefferson family and Louisiana State's football program.